How Golf Mobility Can Increase Distance

 If you’ve lost some of your mobility and your swing is suffering because of it, don’t worry.
 A lot of golfers come to my lesson tee with the same problem, and there’s always a solution.
 Whether your golf swing has gotten stiffer due to injury or due to age, I can help.

-I’m going to share three simple tricks to help you rediscover your old mobility and start hitting the ball farther.
+Whether you are hitting driver or irons, I’m going to share three simple tricks to help you rediscover your old mobility and start hitting the ball farther.
 And in case those don’t help, I’ll also share one (slightly unorthodox) bonus tip that could still save your swing.

 First, let’s clarify the underlying concept that explains why these tips work.